 Summer is normally a busy time of year for many people in Richmond.
-Whether it’s a family reunion, a long-awaited vacation or any host of other outdoor activities, summer not only brings about busy schedules, but that dreaded Richmond heat as well.
+Whether it’s a family reunion, a long-awaited vacation or any host of other outdoor activities, summer not only brings about full schedules, but that dreaded Richmond heat as well.

-We know you’ve already taken care of all of your AC repair and air conditioner service needs well in advance of summer, so what else can you do to stay cool during those days where you can’t get away to an air conditioned oasis?
+We know you’ve already taken care of all of your AC repair and air conditioner service needs well in advance of summer, so what else can you do to keep cool during those days where you can’t get away to an air conditioned oasis?
 Health Canada has five suggestions:

 Spending time outdoors is what summer is all about, but staying safe in the Richmond heat is a requirement.
-And when you do finally make it back to air conditioning, make sure you’ve handled all of your AC repair and air conditioner service needs so you never have to worry about it not working in the heat of the summer.
-Give Eveready Service Experts a call at 804-548-4480 or set up an appointment online if you have any questions about potential AC repair or how you can make sure that your air conditioner is operating at its peak in the Richmond heat.
+And when you do finally make it back to air conditioning, make sure you’ve handled all of your AC repair and air conditioner service needs so you don’t have to worry about it not working in the heat of the summer.
+Give Eveready Service Experts a call at 804-548-4480 or set up an appointment online if you have any questions about potential AC repair or how you can ensure that your air conditioner is operating at its peak in the Richmond heat.